shreyashmangale/entertainment_app/README.md

 # 🎬 Entertainment App - Capstone Project Module 5

 This is a **Entertainment App - MERN Stack Project** built using the **MERN stack** (MongoDB, Express.js, React.js, Node.js).
-It allows users to browse, search, and manage a collection of movies.
+It allows users to browse, search, and manage a collection of movies and shows.

 ---